cvald4/FinalProject/README.md

-This project is a formal verification in Coq that proves a fundamental concept in computer science: for the problem of selecting as many elements as possible from a list that meet a certain criteria (in this case, being less than or equal to a value $n$), a greedy approach is mathematically optimal.Here is a breakdown of every part of your code, explained in plain English.1.
-The Foundation: Helper DefinitionsBefore proving anything, the code defines the "rules of the world" for the algorithm.less_forall n l: This is a property.
-It checks if every single number in a list is $\leq n$.
-If even one number is larger, this property is false.less_count n l: This is a function that scans a list and counts how many numbers in it satisfy the condition $\leq n$.
-This acts as our "target" for the maximum possible size.subset: This is a custom relation.
-It defines what makes a list a "sublist" of another.
-It allows you to skip elements but forbids you from changing their original order.2.
-The Algorithm: greedy_listThis is the "actor" of the project.
-It uses a Greedy Strategy: as it traverses the list, it makes a local decision for every element.
-If the element is $\leq n$, it keeps it immediately; if not, it throws it away.
-It never looks back and never reconsiders.3.
-Proving CorrectnessThe first set of theorems ensures the algorithm isn't "hallucinating" or breaking the rules.greedy_check_less: Proves that every element the greedy algorithm picks is actually $\leq n$.
-It ensures the output is valid.greedy_complete: Proves that the algorithm doesn't make up new numbers; the output is always a legitimate subset of the input.greedy_list_acc: Proves that the number of elements picked by the greedy algorithm is exactly the same as the total count of valid elements in the list (less_count).4.
-Proving OptimalityThis is the most important part of the project.
-You aren't just proving it works; you are proving that nothing else works better.subset_eq_all: This lemma is the heavy lifter. it proves that for any sublist $s$, if all elements in $s$ are $\leq n$, the length of $s$ can never be greater than the count of valid elements in the original list.greedy__opt: This is the "Grand Finale" theorem.
-It brings everything together to prove that if you have any valid subset $s$ (meaning it's a subset and all its elements are $\leq n$), its length will always be less than or equal to the length of the list produced by your greedy algorithm.5.
-Bonus PropertiesThe final section of your code explores how the algorithm behaves when you change the rules.equal_length_also_optimal: This theorem shows that if another valid subset happens to have the same length as the greedy result, it is also optimal.greedy_add (Monotonicity): This proves that if you increase the threshold $n$ to a higher number $n'$, the greedy algorithm for $n$ will produce a subset of what the greedy algorithm for $n'$ would produce.
-Essentially, "loosening the rules" only adds elements; it never requires you to remove ones you already picked.
+# Final Project: Formal Verification of a Greedy Algorithm

+**Author:** Chris Valdez
+**Date:** May 1, 2026

+## Project Overview
+This project provides a formal verification of a greedy selection algorithm using the **Coq Proof Assistant**.
+The core objective is to prove that for a list of natural numbers, a simple greedy filter is both correct (it only picks valid elements) and optimal (it picks the maximum possible number of valid elements).

+## Files Included
+* **`GreedyProof.v`**: This file contains the implementation of the greedy algorithm, the definition of the sublist relation, and all supporting proofs for correctness, completeness, and optimality.

+## Core Definitions

+### 1. `subset`
+An inductive relation that defines what it means for one list to be a sublist of another.
+It ensures that elements are selected without changing their original order, which is critical for proving that the greedy algorithm is a valid selection process.

+### 2. `greedy_list`
+The primary algorithm.
+It processes a list recursively: if an element is less than or equal to a threshold $n$, it is included; otherwise, it is skipped.

+### 3. `less_forall` & `less_count`
+Supporting recursive properties. `less_forall` checks if all elements in a list satisfy the threshold, while `less_count` determines the total number of valid elements available in the original list.

+## Key Lemmas and Theorems

+### Correctness
+* **`greedy_check_less`**: Proves that every element in the output of the greedy algorithm is $\leq n$.
+* **`greedy_complete`**: Proves that the algorithm's output is a legitimate `subset` of the input list.

+### Optimality
+* **`subset_eq_all`**: A fundamental lemma proving that any arbitrary valid subset cannot exceed the length of the total count of valid elements in the parent list.
+* **`greedy__opt`**: The main theorem of the project.
+It formally proves that for any subset $s$ that satisfies the threshold condition, its length is less than or equal to the length of the list produced by the greedy algorithm.
+This confirms that the greedy approach is optimal.

+### Properties
+* **`greedy_add`**: A monotonicity proof showing that increasing the threshold $n$ produces a result that is a subset of the result produced by a higher threshold.

+## Unfinished Work
+I originally proposed a formal verification of the **A* Search Algorithm** using the **Iris** framework.
+However, due to the significant complexity of formalizing graph heuristics and managing separation logic within the project's timeframe, I pivoted to the verification of this greedy list algorithm.
+This allowed for a complete and rigorous proof of optimality while still exploring the themes of greedy strategies and formal correctness.